trans-travel/trans-travel/us/ms.md

  * Public accommodation access is not protected for trans people in Mississippi.
+ * If [2004 SB2753](https://legiscan.com/MS/bill/SB2753/2024) is signed by
+   the government, trans and intersex people will be required to use bathrooms according to sex assigned at birth within publicly (any level of government) owned facility (updated May 4, 2024).
+ * It is likely Black women, lesbian women, muscular women, and tall women will face harassment in facilities in Mississippi, even if these women are cis (non-trans).
+These women should also use extreme caution in Mississippi.
  * Mississippi has wide-reaching religious freedom laws that allow denial of some services on the basis of gender identity.
- * Some cities/counties have non-discrimination laws, but the state's religious freedom laws would likely override these if the person discriminating was covered by them.
+ * Some cities/counties have non-discrimination laws, but the state's religious freedom laws and bathroom laws will override these if the person discriminating was covered by them.

 ## Drag / Performance / Cross-dressing Laws